Skip to main content

 helm install my-hami-webui hami-webui/hami-webui --set externalPrometheus.enabled=true --set externalPrometheus.address="http://prometheus-kube-prometheus-prometheus.monitoring.svc.cluster.local:9090" -n kube-system

-You can set other fields in values.yaml during installation according to configuration document
+You can set other values from values.yaml during installation; see the configuration documentation.

 kubectl get pods -n kube-system | grep webui